YZzz10/Workforce-Attrition-and-Retention-Dashboard/README.md

 ## Process
 - Transformed binary categorical values into numeric encoding to facilitate quantitative analysis.
+- Converted continuous variables into discrete bins to facilitate visualization and analysis.
 - Missing values were handled within the dashboard by excluding null entries to ensure clarity and accuracy in the charts.

 ## Dashboard